-At such a time you will also see some of your friends (whose parents are already dentists or financially well to do) moving ahead fast in setting up their posh dental practice or planning to move abroad for higher education.
-Unless you are also from the rich class, it will be the first time in your dental career when you will feel completely clueless on how to move forward.
+At such a time you will also see some of your friends (whose parents are already dentists or financially well to do) moving ahead fast in setting up their posh dental practice or planning to go abroad for higher education.
+Unless you are also from that group of students, it will be the first time in your dental career when you will feel completely clueless on how to move forward.

 It’s decision time for you.
 You have two options.

-Either you can prepare for the higher dental exams (to qualify) or start with your own practice.
+Either you can prepare for the higher dental exams (to qualify for higher dental education) or start with your practice.

-So, we are kind of forced into opening our clinic (with investment and courage) and we start working and learning on the spot.
+So, we are forced into opening our clinic (with investment and courage), and we start working and learning on the spot.

 In such a scenario, the demand for the diploma courses that enhance the clinical skills of a dental student has risen many folds.